DominicSimpson/tpximpactapplication/README.md

 ![screenshot(10)](https://user-images.githubusercontent.com/52511353/205178978-4df46f13-00da-4233-bf3d-db43ab2aa632.png)

-I wanted a futuristic font for the logo of the stopwatch, and used Press Start 2P from Google Fonts.
+I wanted a futuristic, technological-looking font for the logo of the stopwatch, and settled accordingly on Press Start 2P from Google Fonts.
 I also used the same body colour as Part One for consistency.

 ---